rdhillon1016/typescript-playground/README.md

 In addition to JavaScript's primitives, you can use `any` (allow anything), `unknown` (similar to the `any` type, but is safer because it’s not legal to do anything with an `unknown` value), `never` (this type can never happen), and `void` (a function which returns `undefined` or has no return value).

 You’ll see that there are two syntaxes for building types: Interfaces and Types.
 You should prefer interface.
 Use type when you need specific features.
+You cannot provide default values for interfaces or type aliases as they are compile time only and default values need runtime support

 # Everyday Types